Non-invasive Covid-19 antigen LFT with rapid results

 It is therefore vital that the sample collection is carried out in line with our instructions contained within the kit and the most appropriate lateral flow devices are used.

 If you believe you have received a false negative result, you can either perform the test again a couple of days later, or order a ‘back to lab’ PCR test if available.
-Alternatively, you can combine testing with an instant Antibody test.

 What is an antigen?

 How reliable is the non-invasive antigen lateral flow test?

 Our LFT kit allows you to accurately determine if the COVID-19 virus is present in the sample being tested.
 With a sensitivity and specificity value of over 96% and 97% respectively, the test is very robust and reliable.
 However, the reliability of LFTs can depend on the strain of the virus.

 We perform regular testing at our in-house PCR laboratory to ensure that the lateral flow devices we provide are best matched to minimise false negative results.